On the Tambara Affine Line: Tambara Primes are Levelwise Radical

 \begin{definition} Let $R$ be a commutative ring with $G$-action by ring homomorphisms.
 We call a $G$-invariant ideal $\mf{p}$ a \emph{$G$-prime ideal} if \begin{enumerate}[(a)] \item $\mf{p} \neq R$, and \item for $x,y \in R$, if $x(g\cdot y)\in \mf{p}$ for all $g\in G$, then either $x$ or $y$ is in $\mf{p}$. \end{enumerate} Let $\Spec_G(R)$ denote the set of all $G$-prime ideals of $R$. \end{definition}

-\begin{remark} Note that while condition (b) appears to be asymmetric in $x$ and $y$ it is not.
+\begin{remark} Note that while condition (b) appears to be asymmetric in $x$ and $y$, it is not.
 Indeed, because $I$ is $G$-invariant we have $x(g \cdot y)\in I$ for all $g\in G$ if and only if for all pairs $g_1,g_2\in G$ we have $(g_1\cdot x) (g_2\cdot y)\in I$. \end{remark}

-If $G$ is the trivial group, or more generally if the action of $G$ is trivial, this recovers precisely the standard notion of a prime ideal of a commutative ring.
-In general, however, this is a weaker notion: any prime ideal is $G$-prime, but not all $G$-prime ideals are prime.
+If $G$ is the trivial group, or more generally if the action of $G$ is trivial on a $G$-prime ideal, this recovers precisely the standard notion of a prime ideal of a commutative ring.
+Every prime ideal is $G$-prime, but not all $G$-prime ideals are prime.
 These $G$-prime ideals arise naturally in the study of Tambara functors, as shown in the following lemma.